PabloCastilloGarita/PabloCastilloGarita/README.md

 # 💫 About Me:
 🔭 I’m currently working on my own projects<br>
 👯 I’m looking to collaborate with other developers<br>
-🤝 I’m looking for team work<br>
-🌱 I’m currently learning web development<br>
+🌱 I’m currently learning web development and data analysis<br>
-💬 Ask me about web design<br>

 ## 🌐 Socials: